 Inspire even goes as far as to encourage you to walk 250 steps per hour.
 And although it’s subjective as to whether you can hit, miss, or exceed this target, we strongly believe that your goal should be to always aim higher.

 Inspire includes a sleep tracker that works really well.
 At least you get to know how well and how long you sleep every night.
 It also features a built-in alarm that you can use to wake up in the morning.
-It’s the kind of an alarm clock that buzzes on your wrist, a good feature to consider if you need distraction in the morning hours.
+It’s the kind of alarm clock that buzzes on your wrist, a good feature to consider if you need a distraction in the morning hours.

 If this one had a pulse rate sensor, it would be easy to know your heart rate zone.
-This would help you determine if you need moderate or intense workout.
+This would help you determine if you need a moderate or intense workout.
 But it’s lacking.
 For the price, though, we think the Inspire is somewhat fair in what it can do.

 2. Fitbit Charge 3